shaik1201/Computer-Vision-Surgical-Applications-/Final Project/README.md

     ```sh
     python predict.py

-This will open a window with the tagged image.
 You can check it on other images by changing the variable `IMAGE_PATH` to your image path.

 5. To run prediction on the short ood video uploaded to this repo, run:

     ```sh
     python video.py

-This will create a file named "tagged_video.mp4".
 You can check it on other video by changing the variable `VIDEO_PATH` to your video path.

-## generate_data
+## The generate_data folder
 This folder contains the code for generating the synthetic data for training.

-## The YOLO_DANN
+## The YOLO_DANN folder
 This folder contains the code for creating and training the YOLO_DANN model.

-## The FCN_DANN
+## The FCN_DANN folder
 This folder contains the code for creating and training the FCN_DANN model.

 ## Download the Model Weights